tuanphung/SmartTableView/README.md

 So, your cells are ready to use.

 ### Displaying Models
-In your ViewController, not too much works to do, you just need to do 2 steps:
+In your ViewController, not too much works to do.
+Just 2 steps:

 1. Register your cells:
 ```swift
 self.lazyTableView.register([RestaurantTableViewCell.self, HotelTableViewCell.self])